 Location: North-west peninsula of Iceland

 The Westfjords are a must-see for anyone hoping to travel off the beaten path in Iceland.
-The roads into this region are difficult to manage or completely closed in winter, so April is when the Westfjords are finally accessible for the summer months.
+The roads into this region are difficult to manage or completely closed in winter.
+So, April is when the Westfjords are finally accessible for the summer months.

 Why visit?
 Travel here for outstanding, untouched landscapes, miles and miles of dramatic sea cliffs, red sand beaches, and wildlife encounters.